 FWA: As an experienced professional editor what is your primary goal when you start work on a new project?
 What are you trying to achieve?

-AM: I mainly work on books (and mainly fiction) and my primary goal is to help the author to make the book as close as possible to the dream of the book – the ultimate version of itself.
+I mainly work on books (and mainly fiction) and my primary goal is to help the author to make the book as close as possible to the dream of the book – the ultimate version of itself.
 I bring to this the skills I have developed around story, characters, and pacing (big picture), but the process is also partly psychological.
-There are often unconscious elements to the book, and there has to be a conversation with the writer in order for them to get at those parts, incorporate them, bring them out (or remove any ‘fluff’ that’s getting in the way of them).
+A conversation with a writer can help them to get at some of their unconscious intentions, incorporate them, bring them out (or remove any ‘fluff’ or ‘stuffing’ that’s getting in the way of them).
 I’m passionate about books being genuine, and so often we don’t realise we’re trying to force them into unnatural shapes.
 When the genuine concerns are brought out, sometimes the plot, pacing, and characters take care of themselves (okay, I might still bring the axe out for some further cutting there…).

 FWA: You are also a published writer.
 Can you tell a us briefly about your BEST experience of being edited?